 In some months there is a chance that it might cost more, but this does not happen often.
 But when you look at it on an annual basis, which is never cost their customers more than a tool should.

-Start saving on Your Electricity Costs
+Deregulation Helps You Save on Your Electricity Costs

 That is why it is important that consumers look for savings on an annual basis.
 In fact, when their prices are lower than the supplier of energy in one month, then this difference may be in the coming months and certainly during the year.